 We thought Shenton Way was our most boring stop until we hit the wide open nothingness of Marina Bay.

-In fairness to the Marina Bay stop, if you take a different exit, you can get proximate to the downtown buildings that are closest to Marina Bay itself.
+In fairness to the Marina Bay stop, if you take a different exit, you can get closer to the downtown buildings that are closest to Marina Bay itself.
 But the bay itself is still a long walk away.

 We also very much disliked the station art at Marina Bay, though we were fascinated by the vastness of the station itself.
 What an escalator system!

-Gardens By The Bay
+Gardens by The Bay

 This was our favorite stop of the journey!
 There’s so much to see here, from the southern end of Gardens by the Bay …